 Since its initial development Power Pour has contributed to speed and ET records and Event and National Championship wins within the UK Drag Racing circuit and is now being used in many other disciplines of Motorsport, including 2 stroke motorcycles were it was used to set the 250 cc Historic Isle of Man TT lap record.

-Some of our customers have switched from using racing fuel (£80 for 25 litres) to unleaded and Power Pour with no loss of performance but a 50% saving on fuel costs.
+The main growth areas have been on high performance road going vehicles which have mapable fuel and ignition systems, seeing increases in excess of 6% in overall performance along with added protection for their engines.
+The other area of growth has been racers previously using expensive race fuel in some cases have swapped to unleaded pump fuel with Powerpour and have saved over 40% in fuel costs, with no loss of performance.
 If cars like Street Eliminator front runner Andy Frost's 2000bhp, 7.67 / 188mph Vauxhall Victor street car can run on unleaded pump fuel then there is no doubt that many vehicles currently running on race fuel could benefit from switching to Power Pour.
-If that wasn't enough here are some testimonials from people that have used or tested Power Pour;

 Peter Knight